Every Tuesday, from 06/23/2020 to 07/28/2020, 7:00 PM - 8:30 PM

 - United Staes Conference of Catholic Bishops

 - The National Catholic Bioethics Center, established in 1972, conducts research, consultation, publishing and education to promote human dignity in health care and the life sciences, and derives its message directly from the teachings of the Catholic Church.
+Please especially reference Father Tad's Columns.
+His columns are especially helpful in understanding moral issues.

 Pray and Fast for conversion of hearts that all may respect life from the moment of conception to a natural death.